barishc/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is a list of my favorites
+- Reading
+- Learning
+- Tinkering
+- Long Walks
+- Hiking
+- Learning
+- Open Source